Neural and spectral operator surrogates: unified construction and expression rate bounds: Setting

 The Hilbert spaces $\cX^s$ and $\cY^t$ are included in their (unique, \cite{MunozCplxB}) complexified versions $\cX_\C^s = \{1,i\}\otimes \cX^s$ and $\cY_\C^t = \{1,i\}\otimes \cY^t$, for which the encoder and decoder in \eqref{eq:ED} act on weighted, complex sequence spaces.

 \begin{remark} The results of this paper can be extended to the case where $\cX$ and $\cY$ are separable Hilbert spaces over the coefficient field $\C$.
-We do not elaborate details in order to avoid having to distinguish between two cases in the following. \end{remark}
+We do not elaborate details in order to avoid having to distinguish between two cases in the following. \end{remark} \begin{remark} { The biorthogonal spline wavelet bases constructed in \cite{DahmStevEBE} are continuous, piecewise polynomial, and are stable in the Sobolev spaces $H^s(\domain)$ for $|s|\leq 3/2$.
+Scaling $\psi_j$ obtained in \cite{DahmStevEBE} so that the Riesz basis property holds in $\cX = L^2(\domain)$, appropriate choices of the weight sequence $w_j$ provides in particular \eqref{eq:XsYt} with $0\leq s \leq 3/2$ in $\cX^s = H^s(\domain)$.
+In addition, the wavelet constructions $\psi_j$ and $\tilde{\psi}_j$ in \cite{DahmStevEBE} can furnish wavelet systems with vanishing moments of any a-priori required polynomial order. } \end{remark}